novix-sa/Pyplan/docs/User Guide/Model.md

 	height="300" />

 ### Node
 Is the main element for creating the calculation logic.
-It is like a global variable for programming.
+It is like a global variable for programming and its definition ends defining the output value of the variable as:

+    result = 'this is the ouput'

 ### Function